Question: How can we find a good PCB manufacturer in China? What is the PCB manufacturing process of a multilayer PCB?

 Enterprises with metallographic examination, electrical testing, endoscopic examination, and thermo-mechanical analysis have made great progress in understanding quality control problems.

 It is recognized that it is necessary to make a detailed analysis of all elements of electronic equipment.
-And at the one-stop PCB manufacturer, there are full equipment and processes for PCB/PCBA testing and inspection.
+At the one-stop PCB manufacturer, there are full equipment and processes for PCB/PCBA testing and inspection.

 - Tensile testing machines for determining the ductility of galvanically deposited copper in the holes of PCBs;